Does Mole Removal Leave A Scar?

 When Are Scars Visible After Mole Removal?

-Scars from mole removal are typically visible shortly after the procedure as part of the body’s natural healing process.
+Scars after mole removal are typically visible shortly after the procedure as part of the body’s natural healing process.
 During the initial inflammatory stage, which begins about 12 hours post-procedure and lasts for roughly five days, the area may appear red and slightly swollen.
 This is followed by the proliferation stage, where the scar becomes more pronounced and can last around several weeks.

 The visibility of most mole removal scars gradually diminishes over time, entering the maturation stage, which can extend up to a year.
 In this final phase, the scar continues to heal and reshape, becoming less noticeable.
 This is when the scar’s color and texture improve significantly, blending more with the surrounding skin.